 All requisitions require approvals.
-Follow the specific instructions on the requisition for the type of job opening you have (refer to attachment B and C - Job Opening Requisition Form and Requisition Process flowchart).
+Follow the specific instructions on the requisition for the type of job opening you have (refer to attached Job Opening Requisition Form and Requisition Process flowchart).

 If a requisition remains open longer than 6 months, it must be resubmitted with justification as to why the position is still necessary.
 This justification should include how the work has been accomplished since the departure of the incumbent, what, if any, are the extenuating circumstances.